fssa-batch3/kishore.sugumar__web_project/README.md

         * The user is redirected to the profile page.
         * The product is added to his profile page at bottom.
 * Read product (completed)
-    * Scenario 1: Successfully logout from the website.
+    * Scenario 1: Successfully view product.
       * Steps:
-        1. Log in.
+        1. Log in as a user.
         2. Navigate to the profile page.
         3. Scroll down.
     * Expected Result:
         * The user should see their products below the profile page.
 * Upadte product (completed)
-    * Scenario 1: Successfully logout from the website.
+    * Scenario 1: Successfully edit product.
       * Steps:
-        1. Log in.
+        1. Log in as a user.
         2. Navigate to the profile page.
         3. Scroll down.
         4. In your product card click "Edit" button.